I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/udecxusbdevice/nf-udecxusbdevice-udecxusbdeviceinitallocate.md

 <p>This method returns a pointer to an opaque <b>UDECXUSBDEVICE_INIT</b> that contains the initialization parameters.
 The structure is allocated by the USB device emulation  class extension (UdeCx).</p>

 ## -remarks
-<p>The UDE client driver calls this method to allocate parameters for the virtual device that is created by a subsequent call to <a href="https://msdn.microsoft.com/library/windows/hardware/mt595959">UdecxUsbDeviceCreate</a>.
-If the device is not created or the driver is finished using the resources, the driver must free the resources by calling <a href="https://msdn.microsoft.com/library/windows/hardware/mt627969">UdecxUsbDeviceInitFree</a>.</p>

-<p>The UDE client driver calls this method to allocate parameters for the virtual device that is created by a subsequent call to <a href="https://msdn.microsoft.com/library/windows/hardware/mt595959">UdecxUsbDeviceCreate</a>.
-If the device is not created or the driver is finished using the resources, the driver must free the resources by calling <a href="https://msdn.microsoft.com/library/windows/hardware/mt627969">UdecxUsbDeviceInitFree</a>.</p>
+<p>The UDE client driver calls this method to allocate parameters for the virtual device that is created by a subsequent call to <a href="buses.udecxusbdevicecreate">UdecxUsbDeviceCreate</a>.
+If the device is not created or the driver is finished using the resources, the driver must free the resources by calling <a href="buses.udecxusbdeviceinitfree">UdecxUsbDeviceInitFree</a>.</p>

 ## -requirements
 <table>